vishvAsa/AgamaH/AryaH/hinduism/tattvam/mantraH/articles/frawley/3_Special_Methods_of_Mantra_Yoga_and_Mantra_Therapy/19_Vedic_and_Vedantic_Mantra_Yoga.md

 The mantra *Ãṁ* is the foundation of most of the Shakti mantras discussed earlier in the book.
 It projects an energy and power of perception, the electrical force of seeing.
 It is the mantric sound of the eyes in the Mantra Purusha.
 The mantra *Ãṁ* allows for the awakening of the Shakti of any mantra, and also provides the vision behind the mantra, its knowledge component.

-The related Vedic mantra *Sãṁ* refers to the highest, the summit, the power of pure existence, while *Hãṁ* refers to the power of the Vajra or the lightning bolt of pure perception that Indra, the deity of cosmic prana, wields.
-Brahmarshi Daivarata revealed the great mantra *Ãṁ Oṁ Śrãâ*, which was followed by the Gayatri Mantra.19 This he regarded as the mantric key to all creation and the basis of all the other Vedic mantras.
+The related Vedic mantra *Sīṁ* refers to the highest, the summit, the power of pure existence, while *Hīṁ* refers to the power of the Vajra or the lightning bolt of pure perception that Indra, the deity of cosmic prana, wields.
+Brahmarshi Daivarata revealed the great mantra *Ãṁ Oṁ Śrīḥ*, which was followed by the Gayatri Mantra.19 This he regarded as the mantric key to all creation and the basis of all the other Vedic mantras.

 ## Orientation of Vedic Mantras